Shell4026/ShellProtector/README.md

 3. If it is a Poiyomi shader, lock it first and then click the Encrypt button.

 ### How it works
-Encrypt the texture using a modified XTEA algorithm.
+Encrypt the texture using a XXTEA algorithm. x
 After encrypting the texture itself, it is uploaded to the VRChat server.
 The texture is then decrypted in the game via shaders.

 ### Supported shaders